E-commerce

 Best practices

-• Start simple: a well-calibrated post-purchase survey before stacking channels.
+• Start simple: a well-calibrated post-purchase survey before layering on channels.

-• Shorten questionnaires: each additional question reduces completion; response rate benchmarks vary by channel and industry (Retently, SurveySparrow).
+• Shorten questionnaires: each additional question lowers completion; response rate benchmarks vary by channel and industry (Retently, SurveySparrow).

-• Choose the right timing: after delivery for the overall experience, right after support for an incident.
+• Choose the right time: after delivery for the overall experience, right after support for an incident.

 • Respond to reviews and criticism: a helpful, human response limits negative amplification on public channels.

-• Document decisions: a short internal log (theme, decision, date) avoids debates with no memory.
+• Document decisions: a short internal log (topic, decision, date) avoids arguments without record.

 Mistakes to avoid

-• Over-interpreting a small sample: supplement with other data before an expensive pivot
+• Over-interpret a small sample: supplement with other data before making an expensive pivot

-An assistant like Qstomy can capture questions and immediate feedback about the store, categorize them by theme, and ease the support burden for repetitive requests, in addition to structured surveys.
+An assistant like Qstomy can capture questions and immediate feedback on the store, categorize them by theme, and relieve support from repetitive requests, as a complement to structured surveys.
 Shopify best practices on feedback tools emphasize automating collection and analysis to save time.
 See the AI chatbot integration on Shopify.

 Summary

-Properly implementing user feedback means: objectives (SMART, baseline), methods adapted to the context, training for teams, clear governance, structured analysis, then visible actions and measured results.
-Cross-reference perspectives from HBR / Bain, Statista, Shopify, Zendesk, Nielsen Norman Group, and the legal framework (CNIL, European Commission) with your on-the-ground reality.
+Implementing user feedback properly means: objectives (SMART, baseline), methods suited to the context, training for teams, clear governance, structured analysis, then visible actions that are measured.
+Cross HBR / Bain, Statista, Shopify, Zendesk, Nielsen Norman Group perspectives and the legal framework (CNIL, European Commission) with your on-the-ground reality.
 The checklist and prioritization tables help avoid operational and legal oversights.

 FAQ